How You Can Help

 Become A TNR Captain In Your Neighborhood

-To learn more about coordinating, overseeing and participating in your own community TNR program, check out these tips or contact the Spay/Neuter Hotline at 602.265.7729.
+To learn more about coordinating, overseeing and participating in your own community TNR program, check out these tips or visit the Spay Neuter Hotline.

 Is your neighbor unhappy that you are caring for outdoor cats?
 This guide may help you find a solution that can be beneficial to you, your neighbor, your neighborhood and your cats.